kurves/Kubernetes-Guide/README.md

 - Debug the containerize application

 ### Kubernetes installation
-- Follow thr following steps to install Kubernetes on your machine
+- Follow the following steps to use Kubernetes on your machine